Not all fats are created equally.

 How Does High Blood Cholesterol Harm Your Health?

 High serum LDL cholesterol promotes atherosclerosis, a condition where plaque builds up in your arteries.

 Over time that plaque hardens and narrows your arteries, thus limiting the flow of blood to the heart.
 Eventually, plaque may rupture and cause blood clots.

 If a clot blocks an artery that feeds the brain, you have a stroke.

 If the clot blocks an artery that leads to the heart, it causes a heart attack.

 Baked potatoes almost always emerge from the kitchen heaped with a variety of fatty toppings.
-That same healthy and simple russet potato “fully loaded” with classic toppings (butter, sour cream).
+That same healthy and simple russet potato is “fully loaded” with classic toppings (butter, sour cream).